IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 satisfied with the IAB response, he or she can escalate the issue to the ISOC Board of Trustees, as described in {{RFC2026}}.

-The reviewing body (the IAB or ISOC Board of Trustees) shall review the decision of the IETF Executive Director or IETF LLC Board to determine whether it was made in accordance with existing BCPs and operational guidelines.
-As a result of this review, the reviewing body may recommend to the community that the BCPs governing IETF LLC Board actions should be changed.
-The reviewing body may also advise the IETF LLC Board to modify existing operational guidelines to avoid similar issues in the future and/or it may advise the IETF LLC Board to re-consider their decision or action.
-It may also recommend that no action be taken, based on the review.
+Depending on the nature of the review request, either the IAB or ISOC Board of Trustees shall consider it.
+As described in RFC 2026, the ISOC Board of Trustees SHALL only consider those that are process-related.
+All others SHALL be considered by the IAB.
+The appropriate reviewing body SHALL consider the review request and determine an appropriate course of action, if any.

-In exceptional cases, when no other recourse seems reasonable, the reviewing body may overturn or reverse a non-binding decision or action of the IETF LLC Board.
-This should be done only after careful consideration and consultation with the IETF LLC Board regarding the ramifications of this action.
-In no circumstances may the IAB or ISOC Board of Trustees overturn a decision of the IETF LLC Board that involves a binding contract or overturn a personnel-related action (such as hiring, firing, promotion, demotion, performance reviews, salary adjustments, etc.).
+Under no circumstances may the IAB or ISOC Board of Trustees overturn a decision of the IETF LLC Board that involves a binding contract or overturn a personnel-related action (such as hiring, firing, promotion, demotion, performance reviews, salary adjustments, etc.).

 ## Community Consensus and Grant of Authority